vloebel/talkback/README.md

     * [express.js](https://expressjs.com/)
     * [mongoDb](https://www.mongodb.com/)
     * [mongoose](https://www.npmjs.com/package/mongoose)

-  3. INITIALIZE THE DATABASE  xxxxx

-  4. SEED THE DATABASE
-      xxxx

   ## Usage
   * To start the server:
     type "npm start" on the terminal command line.
   * To interface with the server:
-    Start a desktop app such as [Insomnia](https://insomnia.rest/) and use the API methods it provides with localhost:3001.
-XXXX
+    Start a desktop app such as [Insomnia](https://insomnia.rest/) and use the API methods it provides with your server or http://localhost:3001.

   ## User_Story
  * AS A social media startup